-- addressed to minimize their impact on the interpretation of the data (Creswell & Poth, 2018). - 3.
-Transparent reporting: A clear description of the methodology is provided, allowing readers to assess the rigor and validity of the research process (Bryman, 2015).
+- Triangulation: Multiple data sources are used to cross-verify the information and strengthen the credibility of the findings (Denzin & Lincoln.
+2018). - 2.
+Reflexivity: The researcher's personal biases and assumptions are acknowledged and addressed to minimize their impact on the interpretation of the data (Creswell & Poth, 2018). - Transparent reporting: A clear description of the methodology is provided, allowing readers to assess the rigor and validity of the research process (Bryman, 2015).